 Types of Home Ownership

-In this type of title each owner holds an undivided share of the estate.
-There is a right of survivorship which means on the death of one joint owner, the surviving owner or owners retain an undivided right to the entire estate, which is not subject to the rights of the heirs of the deceased co-owner.
+In this type of property ownership, each owner holds an undivided share of the estate.
+There is a right of survivorship, which means on the death of one joint owner, the surviving owner or owners hold an undivided right to the entire estate.
+This ownership is not subject to the rights of the deceased co-owners' heirs.

 Tenancy in Common

 In a title held as a tenancy in common, each owner has an undivided interest in the entire property.
 Each tenant has the right to possession of the whole property.
 There is no right of survivorship.
-Each tenant has a distinct proportionate interest in the property, which passes by succession.
-There is a presumption that a conveyance to two or more persons is a tenancy in common.
+Each tenant has a distinct proportionate ownership interest, which passes by succession.
+There is a presumption that a transfer to two or more persons is a tenancy in common.